Abdenasser/dr_scaffold/README.md

 ## Installation and usage

+⚠️ **This library assumes that you have setup your project with Django Rest Framework. if not, please refer to this guide first : [Getting Started with DRF](https://www.django-rest-framework.org/#installation)**

 Currently as we don't have a package ready to use yet, please follow the instructions below:
 Clone this repository :

 ```